 Reliability: Mixed Reliability/Opinion OR Other Issues

-Compare Daily Caller’s scores to other sources on our free Interactive Media Bias Chart.
+Compare the scores of Daily Caller to other sources on our free Interactive Media Bias Chart.
 Click Here!

 Ad Fontes Media rates Daily Caller in the Skews Right category of bias and as Mixed Reliability/Opinion OR Other Issues in terms of reliability.
 Daily Caller is a news and opinion website based in Washington, D.C.
 It was founded by Tucker Carlson, who later went to Fox News, and political pundit Neil Patel.
 It was launched in 2010 and dubbed “the conservative answer to the Huffington Post.”